Red’s breath catches in his throat. “I… that’s very kind of you, Professor, but… no. I can’t.”

 “Uh.
 Sure.”
 Red takes his phone out and forwards it to them.

-Leaf’s gaze skims the screen, but Blue begins to read aloud. “‘Psychic phenomenon are one of the greatest mysteries in our world.’
+Leaf’s gaze skims the screen, but Blue begins to read aloud. “‘Psychic phenomena are one of the greatest mysteries in our world.’
 Wow, tell us more about how important your research is.
 ‘We have such little understanding of the origins and mechanics of psychic powers that to most it is still believed to be mystical, a force that defies understanding.’
 I think people know what mystical means, Red.”

 Red opens his mouth to respond, but Leaf picks up the reading before he can. “‘But just as electromagnetism and radiation were once inscrutable and invisible to us, our tools have evolved to measure them, and new research has developed to study their causes and effects.
 At the Pallet Labs in Kanto, a new tool has been developed that may begin to demystify psychic powers.